 Jose, who runs my favorite taqueria, puts his heart into his work.
 It’s delightful to hear the passion in his voice when he talks about recipes, family dishes, and thoughtful ingredients.
 When he told me he’d been looking at my blog with his wonderful mom (also an exquisite cook), I felt honored.
 Then he asked what kinds of sweets I’d made with blood oranges, and I realized with a tinge of embarrassment that I simply hadn’t.

 I’d long loved blood oranges for their crimson beauty and unique pomegranate-meets-citrus flavor.
-It was the height of citrus reason, and there was really no reason to wait any longer.
+It was the height of citrus season, and there was really no reason to wait any longer.
 So with my belly full of tacos, I immediately headed to the market on a mission to transform them into a new dessert.

 My blood oranges would soon become a light, vibrant cake made with plenty of juice and zest, a splash of vanilla, and the pleasant crackle of poppy seeds for a delicately nutty balance.
 A bit of lime would add a complementary zing, while a dazzling but easy glaze would flaunt the oranges’ tang and hue.